 We are happy to be able to support the Glen Echo Heights Citizen's Association who are working with Saval Foodservice to provide food access to at risk persons who are in the most need at this time.
 Our school is used as the distribution point.
 View a video with more information and a message of thanks to our community.

-Limited to patients of their practice, and only those who are experiencing symptoms of cough or fever or persons who have had direct in-person exposure to someone who has been diagnosed with COVID-19, our campus is hosting Kelly Goodman NP & Associates COVID-19 testing events.
+Our campus is hosting Kelly Goodman NP & Associates COVID-19 testing events.
 A drive-thru setting is the safest way to limit exposure for patients and practitioners, and we are glad to help facilitate the testing.

 What Does Remote Learning Look Like at WWS?